llunaplanet/12factor-dojo/README.en.md

 ```
 $ make test3
 ```

-El objetivo es que el test pase en verde, lee el resultado y piensa cómo puedes modificar la aplicación para conseguirlo, en algunos casos no hay una sola solución.
-Remeber that the objective is the tests to pass a go green, so read the test result and think how can you modify the app for the test to pass, in some cases there is not only one solution.
+Remeber that the objective is for the tests to pass and become green.
+Read the test result and think how you can modify the app in such a way that the test passes.
+In some cases there is more than one solution.

 > You can explore the test environment ( docker-compose files ) in the `test/scenarios` folder, and the tests themselves in the `test/spec` folder